-Sworn officers employed by the University of Pennsylvania Police Department may be given authorization to carry, keep and handle pistols, firearms and ammunition.
+Sworn officers employed by the University of Pennsylvania Police Department (main campus in Philadelphia) may be given authorization to carry, keep and handle pistols, firearms and ammunition.
+Firearms and ammunition are prohibited at Wharton | San Francisco.

 Other University Employees

 Specific classifications of employees may be required to utilize dangerous article or hazardous materials on campus to carry out their job duties.
 Each school or department is responsible for monitoring the use of dangerous articles or hazardous materials in its areas.